JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 ## LARGE SOUP ORDERED SEPARATELY – 500ml

-* **Cabbage soup with sausage and cheese or Dill creamy soup with potatoes and mushrooms** 75 CZK
+* **Cabbage soup with sausage or Dill creamy soup with potatoes and mushrooms** 75 CZK

 ***Offer is valid on Wednesday 22.10. from 10:30 until closing time or while stocks last.***